-- Information and any questions on air pollution can be sent to The Environment Agency through the email gos@ust.is.
-The Environment Agency is especially looking for information from people who have been in contact with high concentrations of gas; where they were, at what time it happened, how the gas cloud looked (colour and thickness of the cloud) and how they were affected by it.
-In the near future, there will be a page on the IMO's webpage for this type of information. - Three scenarios are considered most likely: - The eruption on Holuhraun declines gradually and subsidence of the Bardarbunga caldera stops. - Large-scale subsidence of the caldera occurs, prolonging or strengthening the eruption on Holuhraun.
+- The Icelandic Met Office will publish forecasts for sulphuric gases dispersion on the web and in the national radio.
+It will also be endeavored/seeked to broadcast the forecasts on national television. - Information and any questions on air pollution can be sent to The Environment Agency through the email gos@ust.is.
+The Environment Agency is especially looking for information from people who have been in contact with high concentrations of gas; where they were, at what time it happened, how the gas cloud looked (colour and thickness of the cloud) and how they were affected by it. - Three scenarios are considered most likely: - The eruption on Holuhraun declines gradually and subsidence of the Bardarbunga caldera stops. - Large-scale subsidence of the caldera occurs, prolonging or strengthening the eruption on Holuhraun.
 In this situation, it is likely that the eruptive fissure would lengthen southwards under Dyngjujokull, resulting in a jokulhlaup and an ash-producing eruption.
 It is also possible that eruptive fissures could develop in another location under the glacier. - Large-scale subsidence of the caldera occurs, causing an eruption at the edge of the caldera.
 Such an eruption would melt large quantities of ice, leading to a major jokulhlaup, accompanied by ash fall.